-Hope you will join us for this tweetchat on November 29 at 5pm Pacific, 8 pm Eastern.
+Hope you’ll join us!
 Please remember to include #LCSM in ALL your tweets so the other chat participants can see them.
-If you need a refresher on how to participate, read our primer on participating in the chat.
+If you need a refresher, read our primer on participating in the chat.
 Note that some tweetchat apps (like tchat.io) will not display tweets longer than 140 characters.